pretix/pretix-docs/docs/topics/vouchers.md

 This subsection explains how to create a voucher code for a limited time discount to attract more customers to your shop.

-Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher code.
+Navigate to [Your Event] → ":fontawesome-solid-tags: and click the :btn-icon:fontawesome-solid-plus: Create a new voucher: button.
 Leave the automatically generated suggestion in the "Voucher code" field or provide your own.
 Since this code is supposed to be able to be used more than once, set "Maximum usages" to 9999999.

 Set the "Valid until" option to the end of the limited time offer, for example the end of the following day.
 The "Price effect" option offers several different possibilities as to what effect the voucher should have on the price of the product.
 As an example, you could set "Price effect" to "Reduce product price by (%)" and set "Voucher value" to "10" for a 10% discount upon use of the voucher.